omarfarukesham/bookstore-api/README.md

 # Book store react app(by Omar Faruk)
-This app help you to get your favorit programming books. thant This project was bootstrapped with [Create React App](https://omarfarukesham-assign-eight.netlify.app/).
+This app help you to get your favorit programming books, This project was bootstrapped with [Visit Live Website](https://omarfarukesham-assign-eight.netlify.app/).

 ## Available Scripts